 Stipends and Grants for Supplies

-- Student salary is $10.00/hour for forty hours per week (so, $4000 for a 10 week project) and housing for the summer program is provided by the College at no cost.
-Students are expected to live in the provided housing.
+- Student will receive a stipend of $4,000 and housing for the summer program is provided by the College at no cost.
+On-campus students are expected to live in the provided housing.

-- Include a justification for your request that includes **and agree to the program commitments.
+- Include a justification for your request and agree to the program commitments.

-- Notification of student slots awarded and any waitlist positions - January 22nd.
+- Notification of student slots awarded and any wait list positions - on/around January 20th.

-- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright before January 24 and include any prerequisites for a summer research position in your research lab, if applicable.
-This information will be compiled and included with the student application and posted here on January 25.
+- Faculty should send a short research blurb (max of 2-3 paragraphs) about their current projects to Kristi Waybright by noon on January 23, and include any prerequisites for a summer research position in your research lab, if applicable.
+This information will be compiled and included with the student application and posted here on January 24.

-2. Students contact faculty who have available research positions (based on the compiled list of summer projects (PDF) and apply for positions in the faculty labs using the X-SIG common application (PDF).
+2. Students contact faculty who have available research positions (based on the Compiled List of Summer Projects) and apply for positions in the faculty labs using the X-SIG Common Application.